 Shoes: Converse–The Shoe Company

 The reasons for my lack of excitement varied for the other items.
 One was a Priddy dress which was so soft, had pockets and fit great.
 The issue was that it was a striped pattern with olive green.
-I cannot pull that color off and I’m just plainly not a huge fan of it in general.
+I cannot pull that colour off and I’m just plainly not a huge fan of it in general.
 The second item that I was easily able to trade was a kimono.
 I have nothing against kimonos.
 They are comfortable and easy to wear.
 They are a great piece to throw over a casual outfit to dress it up a little.
 I just knew that if I hung it up in my closet, it would stay there.
-I was just ‘meh’ about the color and pattern, and since I had been seeing it for so long on the trade page it almost bored me.
+I was just ‘meh’ about the colour and pattern, and since I had been seeing it for so long on the trade page it almost bored me.
 The third item, the one still hanging in my closet, is a paisley print Cut and Sew dress.
-I actually loved this dress when I first started seeing it, and in fact almost bought it at one point.
+I actually loved this dress when I first started seeing it, and in fact, almost bought it at one point.
 I’m really glad I didn’t.
 I tried it on and I just wasn’t too pleased with it.
 The fabric feels really thin, and it gapes a bit on me just under my arms.
 It’s not a bad dress at all, I like it a lot, just not on me.
 At all.
 If I had received this dress in July, or even the start of August, I might have felt a little bit different.
 If I liked the fit better I could see it being a great summer dress.
 Getting it in September definitely takes away from that though, I don’t want a summer dress in September, especially when I live in Saskatchewan!
 I’m planning on re-posting it at some point and hopefully being able to sell or trade it.